dmaher42/Ultimav1/README.md

 **See the [Complete Sprite Guide](SPRITE_GUIDE.md)** for step-by-step instructions on adding custom character sprites to the game!

 **Quick Start:**
 1. Open the **Sprite Loader Tool** at `/sprite-loader.html`
-2. Drag & drop your PNG sprite sheet (3×4 format required)
+2. Drag & drop your PNG sprite sheet (3×4 format required) or choose a file
+3. Click **Upload Sprite** to copy it into the game's `assets/sprites/` folder (PNG/JPG up to 5 MB)
-3. Test with arrow keys, then install to `assets/sprites/` directory
+4. Test with arrow keys to make sure the animation looks right

 The game includes an interactive sprite testing tool and supports drag-and-drop sprite loading for easy customization.